oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 The Keep Alive is a Two Byte Integer greater than 0 (1 - 65,535), which is a time interval measured in seconds.
 It is the maximum time interval that is permitted to elapse between the point at which the Client finishes transmitting one MQTT-SN Control Packet and the point it starts sending the next.
-It is the responsibility of the Client to ensure that the interval between MQTT Control Packets being sent does not exceed the Keep Alive value.
-In the absence of sending any other MQTT-SN Control Packets, the Client MUST send a PINGREQ packet.
+It is the responsibility of the Client to ensure that the interval between MQTT-SN Control Packets being sent does not exceed the Keep Alive value.
+[In the absence of sending any other MQTT-SN Control Packets, the Client MUST send a PINGREQ packet.]{.mark}

 > **Informative comment**
 >